rocky-linux/documentation/en/rocky/8/guides/cloud_server_using_nextcloud.md

 # Conclusions

 A decision to take the company cloud in house is one that needs to be evaluated carefully.
-For those that decide that keeping company data locally is preferable over an external cloud host, Nextcloud is a good alternative that can be used.
+For those that decide that keeping company data locally is preferable over an external cloud host, Nextcloud is a good alternative.